HomepageFind out moreThe foundation Transparency

 In addition, there are also large, very well-known associations recognized as charities that do not have a DZI donation seal, such as BUND, WWF and Grüne Liga.

 All future costs are already included in the donation for the protection per square meter.
-The costs after the land purchase are only small, for example for forest guardian:inside in Peru or expeditions for control, research, environmental education and communication.
+The costs after the land purchase are only small, for example for forest guardians in Peru or expeditions for control, research, environmental education and communication.
 We do not interfere with nature and do not make any changes in the forest.
 We already finance most of the land taxes for our nature reserves from the annual income of Wilderness International's capital stock.

 38 Cent: Land purchase and purchase process